 Standard #4 is met when structural stormwater best management practices are sized to capture and treat the required water quality volume and pretreatment is provided in accordance with the Massachusetts Stormwater Handbook.
 Standard #4 also requires that suitable source control measures are identified in the Long-term Pollution Prevention Plan.
-The water quality volume for the site development is captured and treated using proprietary water quality devices and the Stormtech MC-3500 chamber infiltration system.
+The water quality volume for the site development is captured and treated using proprietary water quality devices and the Stormtech MC-3500 and SC-740 chamber infiltration systems.